Packaging Tomorrow

 Image source: Ecovative Design

-MycoComposite™, a mycelium-derived mushroom packaging solution (Mushroom® Packaging), was developed by Ecovative Design in 2007 and is a more cost-effective and biodegradable alternative compared to conventional foams.
-The complete compostability is particularly innovative.
-Based on a mixture of the fungus-cell combination mycelium and agricultural by-products oat or buckwheat hulls, Mushroom packaging is grown with no chemicals.
+The MycoComposite™ mushroom packaging solution made from mycelium was developed by Ecovative Design in 2007 and represents a more cost-effective and biodegradable alternative to conventional foams.
+There are now numerous providers worldwide.
+The great advantage is that it is completely compostable.
+Based on a mixture of the fungus-cell combination mycelium with substrates from agricultural by-products (oats, buckwheat), the mushroom packaging is grown without the use of chemical substances.
 After a 5-7 day development phase, heat exposure causes the growth to stop.
-This creates a package that can be grown into any desired shape even without adding water or sunlight.
-Mushroom® Packaging thus demonstrates that agricultural waste can be reused and put to good use to produce a sustainable substitute for Styrofoam and plastic.
+The result is a packaging that can be grown in any desired shape without the addition of water or sunlight.

 Best Practice: ECOVATIVE